Nova (eikaiwa): Instructor employment system

+Instructors are performance graded by both customers and managers.

+Customer feedback ranges from scores of 1-5, with scores less than 3 deemed as complaints.

+Manager feedback known as ‘manager evaluation’ is based on an extensive set of criteria (more than 20 requirements).
+Instructors must meet every single criteria to score a 3, the minimal requirement to be deemed a satisfactory instructor.

+Instructors with scores of 3 or more, get preferential treatment such as higher pay, transfer and shift change requests.

 Employment and labor relations

 Drug testing

 In 1994, after two instructors were arrested on drug charges in August and September, Nova asked all 3,100 instructors to sign an agreement to have a mandatory drug test, the results of which would be reported to the police.
 The drug test only applied to foreign staff.
 The Osaka Bar Association wrote an opinion that the policy was a violation of the teachers' right to privacy.
 Nova claimed consent forms had been received from more than 90 percent of employees.
 According to the union, no instructors were ever required to take a drug test.